Moshe Reiss

 Inevitably I wondered how Jewish theology had changed as the result of

-the establishment of the State of Israel.
-This event had a dramatic and
+undoubtedly the establishment of the State of Israel.
+This event had a

-practical effect on world wide Jewry a haven was created for a million
+dramatic and practical effect on world wide Jewry a haven was created

-Jews from North Africa who were forced to flee from Islamic persecution
+for a million Jews from North Africa who were forced to flee from

-and later a million Russians still suffering from Stalinist, Communist
+Islamic persecution and later a million Russians still suffering from

-deferred theology had actualized.
+actualized.
 Has the exile ended?
-Why do Jews
+Why do Jews still commemorate

-still commemorate the destruction of the Temples, read Lamentations and
+the destruction of the Temples, read Lamentations and pray for

-pray for Jerusalem while being in Jerusalem and sitting in front of the
+Jerusalem while being in Jerusalem and sitting in front of the Western

-Western Wall?
-To my astonishment, Jewish theology, in my opinion, has
+Wall?
+To my astonishment, Jewish theology, in my opinion, has not yet

 This suggested to me that God had some other purpose, aside from the

-State of Israel.
-From my perspective, as a spiritual human being and an
+the State of Israel.
+From my perspective, as a spiritual human being

-observant Jew, I chose to believe that the radical change in Christian
+and an observant Jew, I chose to believe that the radical change in

-theology together with the establishment of the State of Israel in a
+Christian theology together with the establishment of the State of

 When I chose to return to a career in the spiritual world, I thus